Home Depot beats quarterly profit estimates, warns of tariff impact

 Home Depot said it now expects 2019 sales to rise about 2.3%, down from a prior forecast of a 3.3% increase.

-However, the company’s shares rose 2% as it recorded a bigger-than-expected profit in the second quarter, selling more products to professional customers like electricians, plumbers and builders who typically make larger, more frequent purchases.
+However, the company recorded a bigger-than-expected profit in the second quarter, selling more products to professional customers such as electricians, plumbers and builders who typically make larger, more frequent purchases.

-The home improvement chain, which is looking to broaden its business beyond its core “do-it-yourself” customers, said its average bill amount rose 1.7% to $67.3 in the reported quarter.
+The Atlanta-based chain, which is looking to broaden its business beyond its core “do-it-yourself” customers, said its average bill amount rose 1.7% to $67.3 in the reported quarter.

 Lumber prices, however, continue to weigh on the company’s sales as roughly 8% of its revenue comes from sales of the commodity.